pygeobuf/pygeobuf/README.md

 ## Geobuf

-Geobuf is a compact binary geospatial format for lossless compression of GeoJSON and TopoJSON data.
+Geobuf is a compact binary geospatial format for _lossless_ compression of GeoJSON and TopoJSON data.
-Features compared to GeoJSON and TopoJSON (in this [revised version](https://github.com/mapbox/geobuf/issues/27)):
+Advantages over using GeoJSON and TopoJSON directly (in this [revised version](https://github.com/mapbox/geobuf/issues/27)):

 - **Very compact**: typically makes GeoJSON 6-8 times smaller and TopoJSON 2-3 times smaller.
 - Smaller even when comparing gzipped sizes: 2-2.5x compression for GeoJSON and 20-30% for TopoJSON.